Research computing courses

 This is a one- or two-day workshop introducing scientific programming in Python to beginners.
 We start with the basic concepts such as variables, lists, dictionaries, flow control, conditionals, loops, working with libraries, writing functions.
 We then go to more advanced topics such as speeding up your calculations with numpy (and working with numpy arrays in general), plotting with matplotlib or plot.ly, geospatial data processing and maps with cartopy, pandas dataframes, working with images, multidimensional arrays in xarray, working with 3D multi-resolution data in yt, running Python scripts from the command line including processing arguments and standard input, and other topics.

-We could customize this workshop to address your specific Python workflows.
+We can customize this workshop to address your specific Python workflows.

 Introduction to HPC: using clusters to speed up your research